Kingston257/NYC-School-SAT-Performance-Analysis/README.md

 Analyzing the performance of schools is important for a variety of stakeholders, including policy and education professionals, researchers, government, and even parents considering which school their children should attend.

-You have been provided with a dataset called `schools.csv`, which is previewed below.

-You have been tasked with answering three key questions about New York City (NYC) public school SAT performance.
+## The Problem

-Analyzing the performance of schools is important for a variety of stakeholders.
-This project came with a publicly available dataset called 'schools.csv'.
-The goal is to answer three key questions about New York City (NYC) public school SAT performance: check out the repo to find out more.
+The goal is to answer three key questions about New York City (NYC) public school SAT performance:
+- Which schools have the best math scores?
+- Who are the top 10 performing schools, wrt total SAT scores?
+- Which NYC borough has the largest standard deviation in SAT performance?

+## The Analytical Activities
+Exploratory Data Analysis:
+- Sorting and subsetting of DataFrame
+- Visualization
+- Summary statistics

+## The Dataset
+This project comes with a publicly available dataset: [`schools.csv`](https://github.com/Kingston257/NYC-School-SAT-Performance-Analysis-Project-Summary/blob/main/schools.csv)